SujanKumarMitra/survey-app/README.md

 The reason it is called _Anonymous_ is;
 * _Survey-Creator_ does not know who are submitting the responses (unless respondent has implicitly provided).
 * _Survey-Respondent_ does not who has created the survey (unless creator has implicitly provided).

-## Features:
+## Features
-* _Survey-Creator_ first creates a survey.
+* Create survey forms with a few clicks
-* A survey consists of couple of questions
+* Wide range of widgets for various types of questions
-* Questions can be of the following types:
+* Question types include:
     * Text
     * Date
     * Time
     * Single Choice (Radio)
     * Multiple Choice (Checkbox)
+* Share submission link and start monitoring responses.
+* Download all responses locally in **CSV** format.

+## Workflow:

+* _Survey-Creator_ first creates a survey.
+* A survey consists of one or more-than one question(s)
 * Questions can be marked as **compulsory**
-* _Survey-Creator_ submits inorder to create the survey.
+* _Survey-Creator_ submits to create the survey.
 * After successfully creating a survey, the following are generated:
     * A unique survey-ID
     * An access key (to access responses)